 A check is one of the most common types of bank instruments.
 It’s a written, dated, and signed document that instructs a bank to pay a specific amount of money to the person or business named on the check.
 The person writing the check is called the payor or drawer, while the person receiving the payment is the payee.
 The bank that processes the check is known as the drawee..
 There are several types of checks, such as Personal Checks, Certified Checks, and Business Checks etc.

-A Letter of Credit (LC) is essentially a guarantee from a bank, assuring the seller that they will be paid by the buyer, as long as they meet the terms set out in the agreement.
-This provides peace of mind for both the buyer and the seller.
-For the buyer, it ensures that the payment will only be made once the conditions, like delivery of goods or services, are met.
-For the seller, it’s a way to secure payment even if they don’t have a prior relationship with the buyer.
+A Letter of Credit (LC) is essentially a guarantee from a bank, assuring the seller that they will be paid by the buyer as long as they meet the terms set out in the agreement.
+This provides peace of mind for both parties.
+For the buyer, it ensures that payment will only be made once the conditions and services agreed on are met.
+For the seller, it’s a way to secure payment even without a prior relationship with the buyer.

-Letters of Credit are especially common in international trade.
+As one of the 6 Essential Bank Instruments, Letters of Credit play a crucial role in international trade.
 Since cross-border transactions often involve parties who may not know each other well, a Letter of Credit helps reduce the risk of non-payment or fraud.
-It serves as a kind of safety net, giving both sides confidence in going ahead with the deal.
+It serves as a financial safety net, giving both sides confidence in moving forward with the deal.

 A Letter of Credit (LC) is primarily used in international trade to ensure payment from the buyer to the seller.
 It guarantees that the seller will receive payment once the specified conditions such as the delivery of goods or services are met.
 And on the other hand, a Standby Letter of Credit (SBLC) acts more like a safety net.
 It’s used as a backup guarantee, ensuring that payment will be made or an obligation will be met if the buyer or borrower fails to fulfill their responsibilities.